 Corn is a member of the grass family of plants and is a native grain of the American continents.
 Fossils of corn pollen that are over 80,000 years old have been found in lake sediment under Mexico City.
 Archaeological discoveries show that cultivated corn existed in the southwestern U.S. for at least 3,000 years, indicating that the indigenous people of the region cultivated corn as a food crop long before the Europeans reached the New World.
 Corn is a hardy plant that grows in many different areas of the world.
 It can grow at altitudes as low as sea level and as high as 12,000 feet in the South American Andes Mountains.
 Corn can also grow in tropical climates that receive up to 400 inches of rainfall per year, or in areas that receive only 12 inches of rainfall per year.
 Corn is used primarily as livestock feed in the United States and the rest of the world.
 Other uses for corn are alcohol additives for gasoline, adhesives, corn oil for cooking and margarine, sweeteners, and as food for humans.
 Corn is the largest crop in the U.S., both in terms of the value of the crop and of the acres planted.

-The largest futures and options market for corn is at the CME Group.
-Corn futures and options also trade at ICE Futures U.S., the Bolsa de Mercadorias & Futuros (BM&F), the JSE Securities Exchange, the Mercado a Termino de Buenos Aires (MTBA), and the NYSE LIFFE European Derivatives Market.
-Corn futures are traded on the Budapest Stock Exchange (BSE), the Dalian Commodity Exchange (DCE), the Kansai Commodities Exchange, the Moscow Exchange, Rosario Futures Exchange, and the Tokyo Grain Exchange (TGE).
+The largest futures market for corn is at the CME Group.
+Corn futures also trade at the Bolsa de Mercadorias & Futuros (BM&F) in Brazil, the Budapest Commodity Exchange, the Marche a Terme International de France (MATIF), the Mercado a Termino de Buenos Aires in Argentina, the Kanmon Commodity Exchange (KCE) in Korea, and the Tokyo Grain Exchange (TGE).
 The CME futures contract calls for the delivery of 5000 bushels of No. 2 yellow corn at par contract price, No. 1 yellow at 1-1/2 cents per bushel over the contract price, or No. 3 yellow at 1-1/2 cents per bushel below the contract price.

-Demand - World consumption of corn and rough grains in 2014-15 rose +1.5% yr/yr to 1.256 billion metric tons, a new record high.
-The U.S. distribution tables for corn show that in 2014-15 the largest category of usage, aside from animal feed, is for ethanol production (alcohol fuel) with 5.125 billion bushels, which is 78.5% of total non-feed usage.
-That was down -0.1% yr/yr.
-Corn usage for ethanol is more than seven times the usage in 2000.
-After ethanol, the largest non-feed usage categories are for high fructose corn syrup (HFCS) with 7.5% of U.S. usage, glucose and dextrose sugars (4.5%), corn starch (3.8%), cereal and other corn products (3.1%), and alcoholic beverages (2.2%).
+Demand - World consumption of corn and rough grains in the 2017/18 crop year is expected to fall -0.2% yr/yr to 1.354 billion metric tons, down from the 2014/15 record high of 1.277.
+The U.S. forecasted distribution table for corn shows that in 2017/18 the largest category of usage, aside from animal feed, is for ethanol production (alcohol fuel) with 5.475 billion bushels, which is 79.1% of total non-feed usage.
+That was down up +2.1% yr/yr.
+Corn usage for ethanol is more than eight times the usage in 2000.
+After ethanol, the largest non-feed usage categories are for high fructose corn syrup (HFCS) with 6.6% of U.S. usage, glucose and dextrose sugars with 5.3%, corn starch with 3.4%, cereal and other corn products with 3.0%, and alcoholic beverages with 2.2%.